nidhi2297/ILFS-Risk-Analysis/README.md

 ## 🧠 Methodology

-A data-driven financial analysis was performed using key risk indicators:
+A data-driven financial analysis was performed using key risk indicators

 ### 📌 Risk Indicators Used